jingchima-appf/Summaries/properties/service.md

     - else if vhost_endpoint is specified, return all vhosts with that vhost_endpoint
     - else return unprocessible-entity
   - update: only for single vhost
-    - if uuid is speficied, update that vhost with new address and end_point
+    - if uuid is speficied(means not blank), update that vhost with new address and end_point.
+Always return :ok.
     - else return not_found

 ### Configuration Problems